Stacked-Org/stacked-docs/docs/forms.md

 ## Form Setup

 To make use of the form functionality, we use the `@FormView` annotaton on the View that contains the form.
 It will tell the generator what to include when generating.
-So, before generating methods for handling the controllers and validation messages, You must inform the generator of the contents of the form.

 Go into the file containing the form and At the top of your class, add

 ```dart
 @FormView(fields: [])